SweepCasinos > Vegas Gems

 • Bejewel Chest opens after you purchase 20K Shards

-• Daily Chest refreshes bingo buy 24h after last claim
+• Daily Chest resets exactly 24h after last claim

 • Loyalty starts upon ID verification